-Disputes before the Tribunal are instituted either by written application of a special agreement.
+Disputes before the Tribunal are instituted either by written Application or by notification of a special agreement.
 The procedure to be followed for the conduct of cases submitted to the Tribunal is defined in its Statute and Rules.

 Association of Boundary and Ocean Studies (hereafter referred to as ABOS) is a university-level academic association under the guidance of Wuhan University China Institute of Boundary and Ocean Studies.
-With Prof. Kong Lingjie (孔令杰) as adviser, ABOS is committed to researches on maritime and land border disputes, "one belt and one road" policy, governance of polar areas, World War II and Post-War international new order, as well as basic theories of international law.
-ABOS aims at popularizing relevant knowledge of international law, providing a platform for all students of WHU to communicate and study together and offering policy advices for relevant national departments.
-Regular activities held by ABOS includes reading workshops, academic salons, thesis seminars and alumni fora.
-Previous and upcoming major events include the Knowledge Contest for the Law of the Sea and the Law of the
+With Prof. Kong Lingjie (孔令杰), Vice Dean for CIBOS and Ms. Xiong Xiaoyu (熊晓煜), Vice Dean for CIBOS as advisers, ABOS is committed to researches on maritime and land border disputes, "the Belt and Road" initiative, governance in polar regions, World War II and Post-War international order, as well as basic theories of international law.
+ABOS aims at popularizing relevant knowledge of international law, providing a platform for all students of WHU to communicate and study together and offering policy advice for relevant national departments.
+Regular activities held by ABOS include reading workshops, academic salons, thesis seminars and alumni fora.
+Previous and upcoming major events include the Knowledge Contest for the Sea and the Law of the Sea Moot Court Competition.

-The Law of the Sea Moot Court Competition (LOS-MCC) is the annually held international moot court competition owned by the ABOS.
+The Law of the Sea Moot Court Competition (LOS-MCC) is an international moot court competition, annually held by ABOS.

 In the view of these goals, ABOS sees the need to support and enhance the development of the study and practice of the law of the sea.
-The competition seeks to educate law students to develop their legal- and oral presentation skills and to educate the lawyers of the future in the area of the law of the sea.
-The competition attempts for greater involvement of experts on law of the sea from legal academia, International Tribunal for the Law of the Sea and Ministry of Foreign Affairs.
+The competition seeks to educate students to develop their legal and oral presentation skills and to foster the lawyers of the future in the area of the law of the sea.
+The competition attempts promoting greater involvement of experts on law of the sea from legal academia, International Tribunal for the Law of the Sea and Ministry of Foreign Affairs.